-I'm part of the iOS team in charge of several apps/solutions for digital ticketing in a public transportation context.
-Aside from classic digital tickets that closely mirror their physical counterparts we're also working on novel approaches that work by allowing passengers to semi-automatically track their journeys and be billed the cheapest possible price automatically.
+I was part of the iOS team in charge of several apps/solutions for digital ticketing in a public transportation context.
+Aside from classic digital tickets that closely mirror their physical counterparts we also worked on novel approaches that work by allowing passengers to semi-automatically track their journeys and be billed the cheapest possible price automatically.

 This was a software engineering internship in which I primarily worked on Swift Package Manager implementing a new SAT-solving based dependency resolution algorithm which is now (as of Swift 5.2) the default implementation and thus used by millions of developers across the globe.

 I held multiple student positions over the years.
 These include being the sole maintainer of the iOS app Campus Navigator since 2015, being a teaching assistant for Computer Science II for Mechanical Engineering students teaching the basics of C# and UML, mentoring a first year CS LEGO robotics course and tutoring first year CS students.

 Updated an iOS app used to navigate the university hospital campus to the current iOS SDK and also consulted in what's necessary for a successful iOS app publication on the App Store.